anthonybuncio/reddit-rescuer/README.md

 ## Features

-- Download saved images and videos from your Reddit account.
+- **Effortless Downloads**: Download all the images and videos from your saved Reddit posts in just a few clicks.
-- Utilizes a headless, stealthy web scraper for retrieving posts.
-- Supports various media hosting platforms used by Reddit.
+- **Easy-to-Use Interface**: A user-friendly command-line interface for simple and intuitive operation.
-- Batch download support: Download multiple posts in one go, saving you time and effort.
+- **Batch Download Support**: Download multiple posts in one go, saving you time and effort.

 ## Table of Contents